 To borrow a quote from Bob Burg, “It isn’t just what you know, and it isn’t just who you know.
 It’s actually who you know, who knows you, and what you do for a living.”
 Stated another way…when looking at your LinkedIn connections, ask “Who do you know that knows what you know?”
 Those are your most valuable relationships.
 I’m not a LION, but I believe in relationships (see criteria above).

 My LinkedIn address is http://www.linkedin.com/in/brentpeterson.
 Please help me understand how I can help you.
-I welcome the invitation.
+I welcome your LinkedIn invitations and requests.
 Please share your rules for getting LinkedIn as well as other tips you may have for others.
 Thanks!